rubensdemelo/rubensdemelo.dev/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: Site em construção
-postsHeading: Latest posts
+postsHeading: Últimos posts
-archiveButtonText: See all posts
+archiveButtonText: Ver todos os posts
 metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
 socialImage: ''
 ---